-With a traction power of 16,000kW, Eurostar e320 can reach a maximum operating speed of 320km/h (200mph).
+With a traction power of 16,000kW, Eurostar e320 has a maximum operating speed of 320km/h (200mph).
 It is provided with eight identical and independent traction converter units and 64 axles, of which 32 are driven.
 Its traction system is designed to operate on 25kV AC and 1.5kV / 3kV DC voltage systems.

 Eurostar e320 is equipped with a regenerative braking system, a rheostatic brake system, and a pneumatic brake system.
 It is also fitted with special fire extinguishing equipment and fireproof doors and is designed to be operable for 30min under its own power to exit a tunnel in the event of a fire.

-The train’s signalling, control and train protection systems include a Transmission Voie-Machine (TVM) signalling system, Contrôle de Vitesse par Balises (KVB) train protection system, Transmission Beacon Locomotive (TBL) train protection system, Runback Protection System (RPS), European Train Control System (ETCS), Automatic train protection (ATP) system, Reactor Protection System (RPS) and Sibas 32 train control system.
+The train’s signalling, control, and train protection systems include a Transmission Voie-Machine (TVM) signalling system, Contrôle de Vitesse par Balises (KVB) train protection system, Transmission Beacon Locomotive (TBL) train protection system, Runback Protection System (RPS), European Train Control System (ETCS), Automatic train protection (ATP) system, Reactor Protection System (RPS), and Sibas 32 train control system.

 Each of the ergonomically designed reclining seats is provided with a power socket, flexible reading lamp, a sliding dining table and more luggage areas.
 Four spaces are provided for wheelchair passengers.

 The end car of the train features a high roof, which improves the sonic boom during movement through tunnels, ad-running resistance, and reduces exterior noise.
 Roof-mounted pantographs and air-conditioning units reduce the energy demand.
 The spoiler, nose and front section of the train are aerodynamically optimised.

 The electric brake system of the Velaro is also energy-efficient as the surplus braking energy is fed back into the power grid, resulting in 10% energy savings and a reduction in mechanical wear.